kkcjy/TDoA-DSR-Compat-Framework/sniffer/README.md

   - Sufficient permissions for USB device access

 ## Notes
+- If real-time actual data is needed, the `vicon.py` script should be used.
 - Ensure that all drone addresses are set to values other than 0
 - Ensure the `data` directory exists in the program folder before running, or the program may fail to create log files
 - The number of monitored drones must not exceed the maximum limits defined by `RANGING_MAX_BODY_UNIT` (for swarm mode) or `MESSAGE_BODYUNIT_SIZE` (for dynamic mode)